+Environmental Compliance Assistance Guide for Colleges and Universities

+A Joint Publication from APPA: The Association of Higher Education Facilities Officers (APPA) and The Campus Safety, Health and Environmental Management Association

-Environmental Compliance Assistance Guide
+Environmental Compliance Assistance Guide for Colleges and Universities

-A Joint Publication from APPA: The Association of Higher Education Facilities Officers (APPA) and The Campus Safety, Health and Environmental Management Association The Environmental Compliance Guide will provide you with a basic understanding of the various obligations that the body of environmental law imposes on campuses and help you develop compliance plans for your campus.
+The idea behind the partnership of APPA and CSHEMA was to produce a guide that would assist colleges and universities in meeting the basic requirements of the environmental regulations.
+The Environmental Compliance Guide accomplishes this and much more!
+The Environmental Compliance Guide will provide you with a basic understanding of the various obligations that the body of environmental law imposes on campuses and help you develop compliance plans for your campus.

 In today's environment, colleges and universities seeking to meet the legal requirements from EPA must realize that the body of environmental laws is much broader than simply the disposal of chemicals or running an asbestos abatement program.
 Schools that meet the requirements set by the EPA or by state regulators are not simply doing one or two things right-they're doing everything right!
 Environmental compliance is constantly changing-with new laws, rules, and initiatives passed frequently and innovations being developed as everyone seeks more efficient methods for compliance.
-Institutions must constantly remake. expand, and improve their environmental programs.
+Institutions must constantly remake, expand, and improve their environmental programs.
 This guide will show you the way.